ploomber/ploomber-engine/README.md

 ipdb>
 ```

-## [Experimental] Notebook profiling (CPU, GPU, RAM)
+## [Beta] Notebook profiling (CPU, GPU, RAM)

 Papermill executes the notebook in an independent process.
-Consequently,
-resources like CPU/GPU usage or RAM cannot be monitored.
-We have an
-experimental engine that runs a notebook in the same process.
+We built an engine that runs a notebook in the same process, which enables resource monitoring.

 [See the profiling demo here.](doc/profiling.ipynb)